 Practicing hand hygiene is a simple and effective way to prevent infections.
 Yet, according to the Centers for Disease Control and Prevention (CDC), health care providers on average clean their hands less than half of the times they should.
 Additionally, on any given day, about one in 31 hospital patients has at least one healthcare-associated infection (HAI).1

 Limestone Medical Center, a 20-bed critical access facility in Groesbeck, Texas that employs 65 nurses, was concerned about its inability to obtain reliable data on hand hygiene compliance among health care workers throughout its system.
-The hospital’s existing hygiene program relied on a direct observation monitoring system submitted via paper tools, and infection prevention staff felt the data was often invalid due to incomplete or inaccurate documentation.
+The hospital’s original hygiene program relied on a direct observation monitoring system submitted via paper tools, and infection prevention staff felt the data was often invalid due to incomplete or inaccurate documentation.

 “It was clear that in order to implement improvement processes or identify breakdowns in our hand hygiene program, we needed a comprehensive way to obtain insight,” according to Corey Tunnell, RN, CIC, Limestone’s infection preventionist.
+TMF Health Quality Institute, the Centers for Medicare & Medicaid’s Health Quality Improvement Contractor working with Limestone Medical Center, provided coaching and technical assistance throughout the selection and implementation of a new electronic hand hygiene electronic monitoring system.

-The new system employs beacons which use infrared technology to prompt the health care workers to perform hand hygiene.
+The system employs beacons which use infrared technology to prompt the health care workers to perform hand hygiene.
 Each team member wears a badge with a hand that illuminates red (dirty hands), yellow (reminder to wash), and green (clean hands) which is visible to patients in real time – allowing the patient to be an active participant in their health care team.

 Installation and on-site training for the monitoring system took one week, with an average of 20 minutes of training per department.
 Staff training included a virtual component (video and online quiz) before one-on-one on-site training by the hospital infection preventionist and the vendor’s project success manager.
 After installation, feedback forms and routine rounding have allowed team members to discuss any concerns and reduce barriers to full integration of the system into their daily workflow.